ZPacks Hexamid Initial Review (In Progress)

 Performance

 Overall performance is quite good considering this is a extremely light weight three season shelter.
 The netting floor is a surprising idea.
-Placing a ground cloth over the netting does indeed seem to work well.
+Placing a ground cloth over the netting does indeed seem to work if you keep the ground cloth away from the edges.
 The water runs down the netting on the outside of the ground cloth providing good protection.
 The one issue that needs to be managed is that wind blown rain that can come through the netting and pool on the top of the ground cloth.
-People who need extra space or regularly face wind driven rain should consider the optional door.
+I would not want to use this shelter in a real rain storm without some sort of supplemental protection, especially if the wind shifted so it was blowing toward the door rather than the back of the Hexamid.
+I think could stay dry without supplemental protection when awake, but experience has shown me that I move too much while asleep.
+I am sure I would wake up with the foot and maybe the head of my quilt soaked if I faced a heavy rain while I slept.
+Using either a bivy, the optional door, the optional extended beak, or maybe ground cloth with bathtub side and an elastic strap to keep a bag/quilt inside the ground sheet would have worked.

 Ease of Setup

 There are three supplements I would recommend.
 First, as Joe recommends, you need to leave approximately 8 inches of slack between the front two guylines.
 Rather that having to approximate this each time, tied a knot at that exact point.
 This way I pull the shelter tight, and then drive the stake in at the knot location.
 Second, I often camp places that are extremely rocky which makes placing stakes challenging.
-Fixed guylines aren't ideal.
-You can retying the staking loop (or pretie a few loops at different lengths) or purchase a set of mini line locks.
-I plan to install link lock on 5 of the guylines before going to the sierras.
-Finally, I would recommend doing a small shock cord loop for the two pullout for the middle of the shelters walls to insure you don't over tension them.
+Fixed guylines aren’t ideal.
+You can retying the staking loop on each trip that needs a varied lengthy, pre-tie a few loops at different lengths, or purchase a set of mini line locks.
+Finally, I would recommend doing a small shock cord loop for the two pullout for the middle of the shelters walls to insure you don’t over tension them.

 Condensation